blockstorm/blockstorm.github.com/pages/vote.md

 - [mcservers.org] (http://mcservers.org/detail/play.blockstorm.com) (every 13? hours)
 - [minecraft-server-list.com] (http://minecraft-server-list.com/server/103935/) (once a day)

 Just enter your username and fill in the captcha.
-Every time you donate your iConomy account will be credited with 50$.
+For every vote your iConomy account will be credited with 50$.